 - Extreme temperatures: Extreme fluctuations causes leaves to wilt.
 Leaves become wrinkly after being exposed to low temperatures.
 Heat above 85°F/30°C leads to poor flowering, hairy foxtails, loose buds, and herming.

 - Improper nutrition: If you don’t provide your plants with nutrients for dense buds, they’ll never mature into beautiful flowers.
-Inadequate phosphorus and potassium lead to poor flowering, whereas too much nitrogen results in looser, smaller buds.
+Phosphorus and potassium deficiencies lead to poor flowering, whereas too much nitrogen results in looser, smaller buds.

 - Poor airflow: Placing plants too close together inhibits airflow.
 This results in compact buds since there's no room for air currents.